nahuelhds/nahuelhds.github.io/_posts/2018-11-22-Setup-Dark-Mode-in-Slack-on-MacOS.md

 This is what you get after following these simple instructions {: .img-caption }

+### July 2019 update 😭

+The Slack version 4.0.0 is not compatible with this solution.
+Need to investigate and if we can do this in this version as well.

 ### June 2019 update 💁‍

 - Added a bonus step at the end of the post, for automating the dark theme implementation with a simple double-click. 😁